 Part of the event

-Kate Moross is a bit of a punk graphic designer.
+Kate Moross is a bit of a punk art director.
 And not just because of her coloured hair.
 She’s known for her free and fast approach and for creating technicoloured, energetic work that has a certain sense of chaos.

 When Moross graduated from Camberwell University of the Arts she freelanced for a while and even started her own record label to ensure that most of the work she was getting had a musical focus.
 She founded her own studio, Studio Moross, in 2012.